jenslaufer/Lagrange/_posts/2019-04-14-make-a-living-from-data-science.md

 You want to make a living in Data Science.

-Well, why are you applying for a data science job then?
+Well, why aren't you applying for a data science job then?
 There are tons of them right now, as we all know data science is hot right now.

 You tell me that you want to create a __valuable, repeatable and scalable business model__ and you don't want to trade time for money.